 - Directors must have a background in filmmaking and/or media studies;

-- Directors should either be (1) current university students who have completed at least two years of their academic program, or (2) have graduated with their BA or MA degree within the last five years;
+- Preference is given to directors who are either (1) current university students who have completed at least two years of their academic program, or (2) have graduated with their BA or MA degree within the last five years;

 - Directors ideally will have shown at least one film at a film festival in the United Arab Emirates, Gulf region, or overseas;

 - Proposed story ideas must be for a short film (less than 30 minutes).
 Documentary projects addressing important topics relevant to the United Arab Emirates and Gulf region are especially encouraged and given funding priority; and

 - Final films must be in Arabic or English (with subtitles in the other language) to ensure accessibility among diverse audiences.

 Before applying, please review the grant handbook, as it contains important information for applicants and recipients.

 The 2023 arts and culture grant submission cycle, which includes Film Grants, will open early April 2023 with a closing deadline of June 1, 2023.
 Prospective applicants should create an account in the Foundation’s grant management portal and follow the Film Grant application instructions once submissions open.
 The online application form and all documents noted below must be uploaded and submitted in the grant management portal no later than June 1, 2023 to be considered.
 Materials may be submitted in Arabic or English:

 - Online application form in the grant management portal

 - Introductory cover letter addressing reason(s) applying for the Film Grant and a brief summary of the proposed film topic